Produce high-quality learning videos quickly and easily.

 Recommended time budget for advanced users: 20 minutes

 Are you ready for the shoot of your videos?
 Perfect!
-When shooting a video, there are fundamentally two essential elements: good sound and good image.
-You will learn how to achieve both in the following sections.
-In Phase 1, we have already provided you with a list of recommendations for your video equipment.
-In Phase 2, it's now about the specific shoot of your training video.
+During the video shoot, there are fundamentally two essential elements: good sound and good image.
+How to achieve both will be explained in the following sections.
+In Phase 1, we have already provided you with a list of purchase recommendations for your video equipment.
+In Phase 2, we will now focus on the actual shoot of your training video.

-Tip: Especially for your first shoots, take enough time to try out different settings and configurations.
+Tip: Take enough time, especially for your first shoots, to try out different settings and options.

 Step 1: Ensure Good Sound

-The most important aspect of shooting videos for training, seminars, and workshops is clear audio.
-An external microphone makes all the difference: if your learning video has noise or your words are acoustically unclear, viewers quickly disengage.
-They might forgive shaky or dark visuals – but not poor audio!
+The most important aspect when filming videos for training, seminars, and workshops is clear audio.
+An external microphone makes a crucial difference: If your training video has background noise or your words are acoustically unclear, viewers quickly lose interest.
+They can overlook a shaky or dark image – but not poor sound!

-Therefore, pay attention to the following two points when shooting your learning video:
+Therefore, pay attention to the following two points when filming your training video:

-A quiet room: e.g., your living room or a calm seminar room
+A quiet room: e.g., your living room or a quiet seminar room

-An unobstructed microphone input: Ensure that the microphone opening on your smartphone is not covered.
+A free microphone input: Make sure that the microphone opening on your smartphone is not covered.

-If you don't have a quiet room available, a lavalier microphone can help: Attach it close to your head (e.g., to your collar) so that distracting background noises are barely audible.
+If you don't have a quiet room available, a lavaliere microphone can help: Attach it close to your head (e.g., at your collar) so that distracting background noises are barely audible.
 We recommend the Rode SmartLav for about € 65 (for iPhone and Android).

 Tip: Short Test Recording

-It's best to test the sound once before you start the actual recording.
-Record yourself for 10 seconds and say something at a normal volume.
+It’s best to test the sound once before you start the actual recording.
+Film yourself for 10 seconds and say something at a normal volume.
 Then watch the recording directly on your smartphone.

-Can you hear yourself well?
+Do you understand yourself well?
 Then the sound quality is sufficient – you can start!

-Can't you hear yourself?
-Then check if your microphone is correctly connected.
+Don't understand yourself?
+Then check if your microphone is connected correctly.

 Step 2: Ensure Good Lighting

-When shooting selfie videos, make sure your face is well-lit and there are no or very few shadows visible.
-For your studio at home, you will need both a natural light source (window) and an artificial light source (e.g., an LED lamp) depending on the room.
-To evenly illuminate your face, both light sources should come from the front.
-It’s best to position yourself between the window and the lamp and place the smartphone camera a little distance in front of you.
+When recording selfie videos, make sure your face is well lit and that there are no shadows or minimal shadows visible.
+Depending on the room, for your studio at home, you need both a natural light source (window) and an artificial light source (e.g., an LED lamp).
+To evenly light your face, both light sources should come from the front.
+Ideally, stand between the window and the lamp and place the smartphone camera slightly in front of you.

 Tip for Video Beginners:

-Just experiment!
-You’ll quickly notice how different your image looks when you place your light source in front of, next to, or behind the camera.
-Take your time and test various positions.
+Just try it out!
+You will quickly notice how different your image looks when you place your light source in front of, next to, or behind the camera.
+Take your time and test different positions.

 Step 3: Create a Good Setting

-In selfie videos, some image compositions appear more harmonious than others.
-Pay attention to the scenes in professional videos where a single person is speaking.
-Often, the camera is very focused on the speaker's head – this makes the speaker seem closer to the viewer.
+In selfie videos, some framing looks more harmonious than others.
+Pay attention in your next professional video to the scenes where a single person is speaking.
+Often, the camera is very focused on the speaker's head – this makes them seem closer to the viewer.

-You can achieve a good setting in videos of people with the following three tips:
+A good setting for videos with people can be achieved with the following three tips:

-Always film in landscape format!
-On one hand, this is the natural direction of our (side-by-side) eyes, and on the other, almost all our playback devices (PC, laptop, tablet) are designed for it.
+Always film in landscape mode!
+On one hand, this is the natural direction our (side-by-side) eyes look, and on the other hand, almost all our playback devices (PC, laptop, tablet) are designed for this orientation.

-Only film the essentials!
-The speaker should occupy at least 3/4 of the image, focusing on the face.
+Film only the essentials!
+The speaker should take up at least 3/4 of the frame, with a focus on the face.

-The neck must be visible, but the hairline doesn’t have to be: if you only look at the speaker’s face, there should be more space below than above.
-This corresponds to the natural gaze direction of our eyes.
+The neck must be visible, but the hairline does not necessarily have to be: If you only look at the speaker's face, there should be more space below than above.
+This aligns with the natural direction our eyes look.

-Take one last look at your cheat sheet and start recording.
-Don’t be shy about making mistakes – it’s best to keep speaking and record the entire video.
-This way, you’ll get an immediate feel for whether your training video works overall.
-Then press stop and restart!
-You’ll notice that speaking becomes easier for you after a few recordings.
+Take one last look at your cheat sheet and start the recording.
+Don't be shy about stumbles – it’s best to keep speaking and record the entire video.
+This way, you will immediately get a feel for whether your training video works overall.
+Then press Stop and start again!
+You will notice that speaking becomes easier after a few recordings.

-Once you’ve recorded a few versions of your video, make sure to check the result directly on your smartphone!
-Having to set the entire setup up again after you’ve taken it down is frustrating – even if setting up the blink.it Kit takes a maximum of 15 minutes for practiced hands.
+Once you have recorded a few versions of your video, make sure to watch the result directly on your smartphone!
+Having to set up the entire setup again after you have dismantled it is frustrating – even if setting up the blink.it Kit takes a maximum of 15 minutes for experienced hands.

 Are you looking for software that allows you to create online courses yourself?
 With blink.it, you have a learning platform that allows you to do just that - and you can also sell your courses directly through it.
-Set up your own learning platform now and try it for free for 30 days! 👉 CLICK HERE EASILY!
+Create your own learning platform now and try it out for free for 30 days! 👉 CLICK HERE!

 Recommended time budget for beginners: 30 minutes